 Electronic publication standards are available from the Communications and Consultation Branch of Executive Council and are available through the departmental coordinator.
-Where the government entity has a website, the annual reports may be posted using PDF format.
+Annual reports may be posted on the government entity's website.
 Electronic and printed versions must be consistent.

 Report Contents